 The Data Server creates a digital signature for the required data files using the DSA algorithm and their Private Key, see clause 15-8.3.

-All files included in an S-100 exchange set must have their signatures encoded in either the S100_DatasetDiscoveryMetaData-digitalSignatureValue or S100_SupportFileDiscoveryMetadata-digitalSignatureValue .
+All files included in an S-100 exchange set must have their signatures encoded in either the S100_DatasetDiscoveryMetaData-digitalSignatureValue or S100_SupportFileDiscoveryMetadata-digitalSignatureValue elements.

 The digitalSignatureReference field must be encoded “dsa”.

-The digitalSignature field must be encoded 1 (true).

-PROPOSAL - REF IHO-TSM7 meeting (will probably require some changes to S-100 XML definitions)

 The Data Server Certificate must always be provided with a digital signature.
 It enables the OEM to authenticate the certificate using the SA public key and checking the certificate validity.
 The Data Server public key can be extracted from the certificate and used to authenticate the dataset file.

-The catalogue file of a S-100 based exchange set will initially contain a copy of all the Data Server certificates in use by all the files included in the exchange set.
-Each certificate definition will include a Data Server ID which can be used as a look-up by an OEM when a digital signature is defined.
-It reduces the need to define a data server certificate every time a signature is encoded.
+The individual id attributes can be used as a look-up by an OEM when a digital signature is defined.
+It reduces the need to repeat a data server certificate every time a signature is encoded.

-The same XML elements for a data server certificate and digital signature defined in the exchange set catalogue are also being used for digitally signing auxiliary files not included in the catalogue metadata; e.g. catalogue, permit or service files.
+The same XML elements for a data server certificate and digital signature defined in the exchange set catalogue are also used for digitally signing auxiliary files not included in the catalogue metadata; e.g. catalogue and permit files.
+These are included in the S-100 XML Schemas and are self-contained with all necessary data server certificates included in them.

 Since it is possible for domain coordinators (e.g. IMO) to create Data Server certificates for participants of their domain, the following mechanism must be used to ensure the Data Client system can perform a certificate path validation:

-The Data Server must always include the digital certificate of its domain coordinator to ensure the Data Client OEM has all the certificates required to perform a full certificate path validation without any internet access.
+The Data Server must always include the digital certificate of its domain coordinator to ensure the Data Client OEM has all the certificates required to perform a full certificate path validation without any external access.

-The OEM should use the identity of the certificate issuer to select the correct domain certificate to be used for data server certificate authentication.

-Another alternative to step 2: When a data server certificate is defined in the catalogue metadata, it will include a data server ID and a reference to the parent ID (the issuer of the data server certificate).
-The OEM should look up the parent ID certificate and use it for data server autnetication.
+When a data server certificate is defined in the catalogue metadata, it will include a data server ID and a reference to the issuer.
+The OEM should look up the issuer certificate and use it for data server authentication.

+The OEM should verify the identity of the certificate issuer to verify the correct domain certificate to be used for data server certificate authentication.
+This is done prior to verification of the signature in accordance with DSA.
+All certificates in the exchange set shall be authenticated by the SA, either directly or through indirect authentication by one or more domain coordinators.

-The digital signature is embedded in the catalogue metadata (and support file metadata) in two areas:
+The digital signature is used in the catalogue metadata (and support file metadata) in two areas:

-The DSA-SHA256 digital signature of the data file, the R,S pair is embedded within the appropriate XML element according to the following XML snippet:
+The DSA-SHA256 digital signature of the data file, the R,S pair is embedded within the appropriate XML element according to the S-100 XML Schemas. e.g.

-<S100XC:digitalSignatureValue dataServerId="PRIMAR">

-302C021433796C6647CC1C55A67DC72FA7C6E157A6594B2B02145D3768B44F3A6ABA11A77178B738AD3B6A0DE344

-</S100XC:digitalSignatureValue>
+<digitalSignatureValue id=”sig1” certificateRef="PRIMAR">

+MCwCFHNVdrZxQmKidddm70fgUTaEpr9SAhRYbnN23gM/hw/DlEffv8lpECL5QA== </digitalSignatureValue>

 The Data Server certificate (which remains constant).
 This is encoded as per clause 15-8.3 and should be embedded in the header of the catalogue metadata.
 This certificate provides the Public Key against which the digital signature (and the file content) is verified.
-The Data Server Certificate is itself signed by the Scheme Administrator and it is the responsibility of the implementer to ensure that a separately installed root certificate from the SA is available on the implementing system.
-This should be authenticated prior to authentication of the dataset file.
+The Data Server Certificate is itself signed by the Scheme Administrator (or an intermediate domain coordinator) and it is the responsibility of the implementer to ensure that a separately installed root certificate from the SA is available on the implementing system.
+Data Server certificates should be authenticated prior to authentication of the dataset file.

-The Data Server Certificate only needs to be included in full a single time.
-Since the certificate does not change it can be referred to by its “id” attribute when including multiple digital signatures (as in the case of the exchange set catalogue where each dataset file has a signature).
-In this case subsequent signedpublicKey elements can be formatted as, for example:
+The Data Server Certificate only needs to be included in full a single time in the exchange set metadata.
+Since the certificate does not change it can be referred to by its “id” attribute when referenced by multiple digital signatures

-<signedpublicKey id=”primar”/>